-From Table \ref{tab:bestfit_params}, it is evident that GRB~190114C is a very energetic ($E_{\rm k,iso} = 8 \times 10^{53}$ erg) GRB, occurred in a denser ISM ($n_0 = 5$~cm$^{-3}$).
-The calculated initial Bulk Lorentz factor {is} $\Gamma_0 = 167$ and 107 for the ISM and wind, respectively {using $t_{\rm dec}\equiv T_{90}=116$~s \citep{Ajello_2020}.} The optical to VHE data from early to later epochs are well fitted with both the ISM and wind models.
-From Figs.~\ref{fig:mcmc_190114c_ism}, \ref{fig:corner_190114c_ism}, \ref{fig:mcmc_190114c_wind}, and \ref{fig:corner_190114c_wind}, we can state that the ISM model is fitting slightly better than the wind because the $E_c$ is not constrained properly for wind.
-But from the composite SED shown in Fig. \ref{fig:sed_190114c}, it is still inconclusive which model is preferred.
+From Table \ref{tab:bestfit_params}, it is evident that GRB~190114C is very energetic ($E_{\rm k,iso} = 8 \times 10^{53}$ erg) and occurred in a denser ISM ($n_0 = 5$~cm$^{-3}$).
+We calculated $\Gamma_0 = 167$ and 107 for the ISM and wind, respectively using $t_{\rm dec}\equiv T_{90}=116$~s \citep{Ajello_2020}.
+The optical to VHE data from early to later epochs are well fitted with both the ISM and wind models.
+From Figs.~\ref{fig:mcmc_190114c_ism}, \ref{fig:corner_190114c_ism}, \ref{fig:mcmc_190114c_wind}, \ref{fig:corner_190114c_wind}, and the composite SED shown in Fig. \ref{fig:sed_190114c}, it is hard to distinguish which model is preferred.
 However, the BIC values recorded in Table~\ref{tab:BIC_values} clearly indicates preference for the wind case, even though the high-energy cutoff of the electron distribution $E_c$ is not properly constrained.